 |8||Testing||Object is in testing state (only applicable to interface objects).|

 Objects can be unmanaged.
 In this status object is not polled, DCIs are not collected, no data is updated about object.
-This status can be used to store data about object that temporrary or at permonently unavailabe or not managed.
+This status can be used to store data about an object that is temporary or permanently unavailable or not managed.

-This is special status, because it is not included in usual status lit.
-This status prevents event processing for special node.
-While this status node is still polled and DCI data is still collected, but no event is generated.
+This is special status, that’s why it is not included in above status list.
+This status prevents event processing for specific node.
+While this node in maintenance mode is still polled and DCI data is still collected, but no event is generated.

 NetXMS is event based monitoring system.
-Events can come from different sources (polling processes (status, configuration, discovery, and data collection), SNMP traps, and directly from external applications via client library.) and all are forwarded to NetXMS Event Queue.
+Events can come from different sources (polling processes (status, configuration, discovery, and data collection), SNMP traps, and directly from external applications via client library).
+All events all are forwarded to NetXMS Event Queue.
 All events are processed by NetXMS Event Processor one-by-one, according to the processing rules defined in Event Processing Policy.
 As a result of event processing, preconfigured actions can be executed, and/or event can be shown up as alarm.

 For some type of objects NetXMS server start gathering status and configuration information as soon as they are added to the system.
-These object types are: nodes, conditions, clusters, business services.
+These object types are: nodes, access points, conditions, clusters, business services, zones (if a zone has more then one proxy, proxy health check is being performed).
 This process called polling.
 There are multiple polling types, usually performed with different intervals:

 |Status||Determine current status of an object|